Cambridge District Scout Archive

 1937 to 1960’s Empire Youth Sunday The “Empire Youth Movement” (later known as the “Commonwealth Youth Movement”) formed by Major Frederick James Ney, a “fervent imperialist” and a Canadian military man of English background who sought to solidify Britain’s relationship with Canada.
 Invites sent in 1943 (Groups make their own arrangements), 1944, 1946, 1947, 1948, 15 scouts attended 1949.
 1950 It was hoped to send 50 and a colour party.
 20 from four Troops attended and following the event District Meeting discussed the focus on the parade rather than the service.
 They were also concerned that Pre Service Units should march separately from the Voluntary Youth organisations.
 1951 Too close to St Georges Day, too late notice some did attend but District had decided not to do so.

-1953 March had CCF at front and Boys scouts at rear with other voluntary services (Red Cross, Boys Brigade etc) between.
-It was held at Kings College in this Coronation year.
+1953 March had CCF at front and Boys Scouts at rear with other voluntary services (Red Cross, Boys Brigade etc) between.

 Commonwealth Youth Sunday 1962 Organised by Cambridge Education